 The orbit between the two galaxies is strongly entangled with all of the properties we want to compare with observations.
 Adjusting the velocity is the main control we have of the orbit, including the timing and proximity of the close interactions.
 The initial speeds were altered between half and twice the initial speed of the fiducial presented in Table~\ref{tab:ics_orbital}.
 When evaluating the velocity angle we (primarily) changed the $x$ and $y$ velocity components, and with the aim to fine-tune the tidal tail and inner morphology.

-Other than the velocity, the mass ratio between the galaxies has a large impact on the orbit.
-However, compared to the velocity the masses are not as easy to fine-tune and has additional effects on other observable.
+Other than the velocity, the mass ratio between the galaxies has a direct impact on the orbit.
+However, compared to the velocity, the masses are not as easy to fine-tune and have additional effects on other observables.
 For example, the SFR depends on the orbit but the amount of stars formed in the individual galaxies depends on their halo properties in a non-linear way.
 Thus, the mass ratio was primarily changed in early tests.

 The tidal tails were formed during the first encounter between the progenitors, which is closely connected to their initial orbit.
 Additionally, the inclination of each disc has a significant impact on the strength and morphology of the tidal tail (see discussion of prograde vs retrograde in Section~\ref{sec:obs_constraint}).
 Further examples of how these parameters affect the appearance of the morphology are provided in Section~\ref{sec:match_tidal_tail}.
 Additionally, the inner morphology of the galaxy is also dependent on these parameters, as well as the initial mass and size of the discs.